NorthStarUAS/Simulator/README.md

 # Simulation and Control Law Development

-This project explores techniques to derive dyanmics models and flight control laws directly from flight test data.
+This project explores techniques to derive dynamics models and flight control laws directly from flight test data.

 ## Simulation